-Student Score Report Options
+Student Score Report (SSR) Options

-Options for Providing Student Score Reports
+Options for Providing SSRs

 There are four options for accessing and providing both ELPAC and California Assessment of Student Performance and Progress (CAASPP) SSRs to parents or guardians.
+We recommend that LEA ELPAC coordinators work closely with the LEA CAASPP coordinator to determine the best option(s) for students and to coordinate related activities.

 More information about each of these options is available on the CAASPP Student Score Report Options web page.
-We recommend that LEA ELPAC coordinators work closely with your LEA CAASPP coordinator to determine the best option(s) for your students and coordinate related activities.

 The details provided in the linked caaspp.org web pages are applicable to both CAASPP and ELPAC.
-Details specific to the ELPAC are noted here.
+Details specific to the Summative ELPAC are noted here.

 - The credentials established in the Test Operations Management System (TOMS) apply to both CAASPP and ELPAC.

 - LEAs with separate coordinators for CAASPP and ELPAC should agree beforehand which coordinator will generate and provide the credentials securely to the LEA’s student information system vendor.
-If either coordinator regenerates credentials after their initial generation, only the last credentials generated are valid and should be shared securely with the vendor.
+If either coordinator regenerates credentials after the initial generation, only the last credentials generated are valid and should be shared securely with the vendor.

-- ELPAC SSRs are two pages long.
+- ELPAC SSRs are two pages long